tale-lang/tale/README.md

 ---
 A multi-line comment.
 Can be used to document any kind of stuff.
-Here is an example of doc-comment for some addition expression.
+Here is an example of doc-comment for `+` operator.

 Accepts:
     x: First addend.